sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/file_decorations.md

 ## Summary

-You've now learned how to decorate filenames on Sourcegraph with Sourcegraph extensions!
+You've now learned how to decorate files on Sourcegraph with Sourcegraph extensions!

 ## Next Steps